 Safety, Security & Risk

-When in contact with hot surfaces or flames, it decomposes to produce toxic and corrosive fumes of phosgene and hydrogen chloride.On contact with strong bases, it decomposes to form dichloroacetylene, increasing the fire hazard.It reacts violently with metal powders.There is a risk of fire and explosion.In the presence of moisture and under light, it decomposes slowly to form corrosive hydrochloric acid.
+Contact with hot surfaces or flames may cause decomposition,producing toxic and corrosive fumes of phosgene and hydrogen chloride.Contact with strong alkalis causes decomposition,forming dichloroacetylene, which increases fire hazard.Reacts violently with metal powders,posing fire and explosion hazards.Slowly decomposes under light in the presence of moisture,forming corrosive hydrochloric acid.